Install the latest stable version of Rustsudo pacman -S --needed rustuprustup toolchain install stable# Clone the repo in a temp directory.export PARU_TMP_DIR=$(mktemp -d)git clone https://aur.archlinux.org/paru.git "${PARU_TMP_DIR}/paru"# build and install paru.cd "${PARU_TMP_DIR}/paru"makepkg -si#

 Must-Have Programs

 These are packages that I always keep in my machine installed.
-Some of these packages, such as btop
+Some of these packages, such as btop, socat, and jq are also required by the customization steps below.

 Hyprland will be our tiling compositor.
 I chose this over other DEs/WMs because it is easy to configure, has beautiful animations, and I really like its dynamic tiling.
 To start, install Hyprland and the components that make up the desktop by running the following command: